Agricultural Silos

 Foundation and Support: Ensure a stable foundation and proper support structure for the silo to withstand vertical and lateral loads.
 Follow manufacturer guidelines for foundation design and construction.

-Ventilation and Aeration: Install ventilation systems or aeration devices to control humidity, temperature, and airflow inside the silo.
+Install ventilation systems or aeration devices to control humidity, temperature, and airflow inside the silo.
 This helps prevent condensation, mold growth, and grain spoilage.

 Regular Inspections and Maintenance: Conduct routine inspections, cleaning, and maintenance of silos to detect any damage, leaks, or structural issues.
 Repair or replace damaged components promptly to maintain optimal functionality and safety.